-Multimedia content, such as encyclopedias on CD ROM, video information, etc., also including multimedia kits

-- External speakers (except when provided at no cost as an integral part of an eligible component) - Test Equipment - Consumable Kits which contain installation tools - Wiring and components providing electrical service or for radio or television broadcast or cable services - Network interface cards that are embedded in ineligible equipment (such as end-user equipment) or included in the pricing for ineligible equipment - Phone modems that are provided in or with end-user equipment, or used to provide dial-in access from ineligible locations such as homes or other non-school or non-library sites - Lightning Arrestor - Surge Protector - Power Strips - Disaster Recovery - Environmental Monitoring components - Components that are installed in standby mode, redundant, not active and online, or otherwise not an essential element in the transmission of information within the school or library
+1 Ineligible for E- rate Funding as Internal Connections Components Products and services are only eligible as Internal Connections if they are an essential element in the transmission of information within the school or library.
+The following components are NOT ELIGIBLE: (Not Eligible) Asbestos removal Broadcast Electrical system upgrades Multimedia content, such as encyclopedias on CD ROM, video information, etc., also including multimedia kits Intercom and public address (PA) system Spare parts External speakers (except when provided at no cost as an integral part of an eligible component) Test Equipment Consumable Kits which contain installation tools Wiring and components providing electrical service or for radio or television broadcast or cable services Network interface cards that are embedded in ineligible equipment (such as end-user equipment) or included in the pricing for ineligible equipment Phone modems that are provide dial-in access from ineligible locations such as homes or other non-school or non-library sites Lightning Arrestor Surge Protector Power Strips Disaster Recovery Environmental Monitoring Components that are installed in standby mode, redundant, not active and online, or otherwise not an essential element in the transmission of information within the school or library Ineligible Servers: Storage of application software, databases accessed by end users, or end-user files other than e-mail files End-user personal computers/workstations, even if the device also provides server functionality Caching server and print server.
+(However, caching and print server features provided by the core network operating system may be utilized if the principal function of the server is for other purposes that are eligible).
+Laptop (presumed to not be eligible because a laptop is typically used as an end user workstation).

-Ineligible Servers:

-- Storage of application software, databases accessed by end users, or end-user files other than e-mail files - End-user personal computers/workstations, even if the device also provides server functionality - Caching server and print server.
-(However, caching and print server features provided by the core network operating system may be utilized if the principal function of the server is for other purposes that are eligible). - Laptop/notebook computer (presumed to not be eligible because a laptop is typically used as an end user workstation).

 Ineligible Software:

-- All end-user software

-- Application Software other than server-based, shared e-mail
+All end-user software such as reading programs or softphones Application Software other than server-based, shared

-- Developmental software
+e-mail

-- Network management software
+Developmental software Network management software

-- Operating system software for end-user computers
+Operating system software for end-user computers

-- Security software
+Security software

-- Utility software, such as anti-virus software
+Utility software, such as anti-virus and anti-spam software

-Ineligible Storage:
+I Ineligible Storage:

-Devices used to supplement storage requirements of

-- personal computers on a network.
-For example, storage devices are not eligible if used to store the following information: end-user files other than e-mail files; application software; other ineligible software; archival information; caching information - Storage devices in end-user components, such as enduser computer workstations - Consumable storage media, such as floppy disks, recordable CD ROM media, and cartridge magnetic tape
+Devices used to supplement storage requirements of personal computers on a network.
+For example, storage devices are not eligible if used to store the following information: end-user files other than eligible e-mail files; application software; other ineligible software; archival information including archived e-mail files; caching information Storage devices in end-user components, such as end-user computer workstations Consumable storage, such as floppy disks, recordable CD ROM media, and cartridge magnetic tape Video Content Storage

-Ineligible Data Protection Components:
+I Ineligible Data Protection Components:

+Intrusion Detection/Intrusion Prevention

+Online Backup Solutions Tana hadren saturidae units when north of a DC an

-- Tape backup cartridge units when part of a PC or workstation - Cost of purchasing additional or separate tapes
+Tape backup cartridge units when part of a PC or workstation

+Cost of purchasing additional or separate tapes

-Ineligible Telephone Components:
+I Ineligible Telephone Components:

-- Automatic Call Distribution System (ACD)
+Automatic Call Distribution System (ACD)

-- Call Accounting System
+Call Accounting System Call Sequencer

-- Call Sequencer

-- Homework Hotline Equipment
+Homework Hotline

-- Station Message Detail Recording (SMDR)
+Station Message Detail Recording (SMDR)

-- An intercom or public address system
+An intercom or public address system

-Ineligible End-user Equipment:
+Ī Ineligible End-user Equipment:

+Computer workstations End-user telephone sets Fax machine

+• Cameras

+Microphones